4e6anenk0/settings_provider/README.md

 - Description of configuration settings using declarative properties;
 - It is convenient to separate settings from the project;
 - Handy methods and helper functions to manage settings;
-- Ability to react UI to changes in settings and receive settings from the context;
 - Use the `Setting` widget to easily provide settings in your project.
-- Use the `Scenario` properties for the Enums and `ScenarioBuilder` to build the appropriate UI;
+- Use the `EnumProperty` properties for the Enums and `EnumPropertyBuilder` to build the appropriate UI;
 - Use `Config` and `ConfigBuilder` to group settings by platform and use the groups of settings depending on the platform.

 If you need the simplest implementation, read about the `Settings` widget: